abstractapi/javascript-phone-validation/README.md

 ### Test

-To run the test suite, you need to run: `npm run test`.
+To run the test suite, you need the API key from the abstract website and you can run:

+    PHONE_VALIDATION_API_KEY=(your key here) npm run test